by Johanna Bloomquist January 04, 2022

 I hear you—with all of the fun CBD-infused options out there, why choose plain old flower?
 CBD flower offers unique benefits and a distinctive experience that other CBD products can’t replicate.

 When smoking CBD flower, you’ll feel the effects almost immediately.
-This is perfect for when you need the relief that CBD can offer right away, whether you’re in the midst of an anxiety attack, a bout of nausea, or have just had a really (really) long day.
+This is perfect for when you need the effects that CBD can offer right away.
 This means that it’s usually easier to dose yourself as well.

 The act of smoking CBD flower can also be really relaxing in and of itself.
 It can provide you with a great opportunity to practice mindfulness or just unwind after a busy day.
 While we love the convenience of a vape, they just can’t compare to the meditative process, soothing act, and delicious flavor of smoking CBD flower.